Nikitamuddapati/Home-credit-default-risk/README.md

 ## Challenges

 I faced several challenges, starting with cleaning large datasets, particularly dealing with missing values and high dimensionality.
 I worked diligently to implement sophisticated imputation methods and built various algorithms to remove unnecessary variables.
 Particularly the XGBoost would take days to run and required robust computational resources for smooth execution.
 Hyperparameter tuning, feature selection and ensuring generalizability across the training and validation datasets added complexity to the project.
-Additionally, file knitting was extremely time-taking that required precision and attention to detail.
+Additionally, file knitting was quite time-taking that required precision and attention to detail.

 ## Learnings